- Dachverband Lehm e.V.

 The Adobe Alliance is a non-profit group dedicated to helping communities apply cooperative building techniques in earth architecture; educate groups in fulfilling the widespread need for low cost, salubrious, energy efficient, sustainable housing; enhance rather than blemish landscapes by designing solid contemporary structures of simple design which respect local climatic, environmental and cultural traditions within desert environments.

 - Adobe in Action, USA

-Adobe in Action is a 501c3 non-profit organization based in Santa Fe, New Mexico.
+Adobe in Action is a New Mexico-based 501c3 non-profit organization.
 We support owner builders with the planning and construction of their adobe homes.
-We promote adobe home building and ownership through education and community-based volunteerism.
+We promote adobe home building and ownership through education and student-based field support.